Spherical maximal functions and Hardy spaces for Fourier integral operators: Sharpness

 Next, one can argue as in the proof of Theorem \ref{thm:maximalhyp1} to express $T$ microlocally in terms of an operator as in \eqref{eq:Tstandard2}, with $m=0$, after which one can combine \eqref{eq:maxlocal} with Theorems \ref{thm:sharpFIO1} and \ref{thm:sharpFIO2}.
 This is possible because $T$ is a Fourier integral operator of order $-1/4$, with a principal symbol which does not vanish identically, and with a canonical relation of the form

-Here $\chi_{t}$ is the bicharacteristic flow at time $t$ associated with $\sqrt{g}$ in local coordinates, and $p(x,\xi)>0$.
-These statements about $T$ in turn follow by expressing the canonical relation of $(e^{it\sqrt{-\Delta_{g}}})_{t\in\R}$ (see e.g.~\cite[Theorem 29.11]{Hormander09}) in local coordinates.
-In particular, as in the proof of Theorem \ref{thm:sharphyp1}, the fact that $p$ is nonzero implies that the resulting operator satisfies the conditions of Theorem \ref{thm:sharpFIO2}. \end{proof}
+Here $\chi_{t}$ is the bicharacteristic flow at time $t$ associated with $\sqrt{g}$ in local coordinates, and $p(x,\xi)>0$ is the principal symbol of $\sqrt{-\Delta_{g}}$ in local coordinates.
+These statements about $T$ in turn follow by expressing the canonical relation of $(e^{it\sqrt{-\Delta_{g}}})_{t\in\R}$ (see e.g.~\cite[Theorem 29.1.1]{Hormander09}) in local coordinates.
+In particular, as in the proof of Theorem \ref{thm:sharphyp1}, the fact that the symbol $p$ is nonzero implies that the resulting operator satisfies the conditions of Theorem \ref{thm:sharpFIO2}. \end{proof}